DANS-KNAW/easy-solr4files-index/README.md

         --help      Show help message
         --version   Show version of this program

-    Subcommand: update - Update a bag in the SOLR index -s, --bag-store  <arg>   Name of the bag store (default = pdbs) --help               Show help message
+    Subcommand: update - Update accessible files of a bag in the SOLR index -s, --bag-store  <arg>   Name of the bag store (default = pdbs) --help               Show help message